inivekin/abosa/abosa.typ

 I'm stood between mirrors opposed but not blocked by reflected selves.
 The sureness of immensities,
-are without doubt, no die to cast, far inevitabilities may just as well be present past.
+are free of doubt, no die to cast, far inevitabilities may just as well be present past.
 The plane is quite familiar